 Check out this video of Sigmund’s Bethany Lopez for another informed opinion on AURA’s medical capabilities!
 She discusses some of her favorite medical features in AURA based on her nursing background and feedback from our clients.

 If you’re intrigued by what Bethany had to say, we’d love to show you just what AURA can do for your medical team.
-Speak to one of our knowledgable professionals here, or hit the button below to experience AURA in real-time!
+Speak to one of our knowledgable professionals here!